-What is Repossession?
+What Is Repossession?

 Two Types of Repossession

 Your auto lender can continue to collect on the auto loan by calling you, sending letters, or using a third-party debt collector.

 Repossession and the associated negative items will remain on your credit report for seven years, even for a voluntary repossession.

 Can You Avoid Repossession?

 If your loan payments are too high, consider refinancing into a new car loan with more affordable payments.
-The refinance loan may lower your monthly payment with a longer repayment period, lower interest rate, or both.
+The refinanced loan may lower your monthly payment with a longer repayment period, lower interest rate, or both.